Subscribie/subscribie/README.md

 Quickly build a subscription based website, taking variable monthly payments.

-- You have a subscription service to sell!
+- You have a subscription service to sell
 - Each of your packages have unique selling points (USPs)
 - Each have a different reoccurring price

-Use Subscribie to build your subscription model business & test your market!
+Use Subscribie to build your subscription model business & test your market.

 # Why is this project useful?